explorerhq/sql-explorer/README.rst

 Run migrate to create the tables:

 ``python manage.py migrate``

+Lastly, configure your settings to something like:

+``EXPLORER_CONNECTIONS = { 'Default': 'readonly' }
+EXPLORER_DEFAULT_CONNECTION = 'readonly'``

+The first setting lists the connections you want to allow Explorer to use.
+The keys of the connections dictionary are friendly names to show Explorer users, and the values are the actual database aliases used in settings.DATABASES.
+It is highly recommended to set

 You can now browse to https://yoursite/explorer/ and get exploring!
 It is highly recommended that you also configure Explorer to use a read-only database connection via the `EXPLORER_CONNECTION_NAME` setting.